Unusual super-Earth in 'Goldilocks zone' spotted by citizen scientists

 The find could help astronomers understand why there is a gap in the catalog of known exoplanets between so-called "super-Earths" and "mini-Neptunes."

-It also demonstrates that although Kepler is no more and its successor, the Transiting Exoplanet Survey Satellite, is already making discoveries of its own, the pioneering spacecraft still lives on through its data.
+It also demonstrates that though Kepler is no more and its successor, the Transiting Exoplanet Survey Satellite, is already making discoveries of its own, the pioneering spacecraft still lives on through its data.

 NASA turns 60: The space agency has taken humanity farther than anyone else, and it has plans to go further.